 Yes!
 The wait time can vary depending on how busy we are, but we can typically take care of your inspection within 30 minutes of your request for an on-demand inspection.
-To request one, just schedule a normal inspection and then when you receive your confirmation text message, text back to inform us that you want an immediate inspection.
+To request an immediate inspection, begin to schedule an appt and text the phone number provided when prompted.

 We are a virtual mechanic; all of our inspections are done remotely via video chat.
 We do not have a physical location for customers to come to.